-WHAT IS A 48-HOUR WIRELESS ESOPHAGEAL pH CAPSULE TEST AND WHAT CAN I EXPECT DURING THE PROCEDURE?
+WHAT IS A 96-HOUR WIRELESS ESOPHAGEAL pH CAPSULE TEST AND WHAT CAN I EXPECT DURING THE PROCEDURE?

-The wireless esophageal pH capsule (Bravo[TM]) is a test used to measure the amount of stomach acid that refluxes up into the esophagus.
+The wireless esophageal pH capsule (BravoTM) is a test used to measure the amount of stomach acid that refluxes up into the esophagus.
 During the EGD, the capsule (which is about the size of a large gel cap) is attached to the lining of your esophagus.
-The Bravo[TM] capsule measures the acidity in the esophagus and transmits this information to a receiver that you will need to keep near you for the duration of the study (48 hours).
+The BravoTM capsule measures acidity in the esophagus and transmits this information to a receiver that you will need to keep near you for the duration of the study (96 hours).
 Along with the receiver, you will be given instructions on how to record your symptoms on a diary during the test.
-After the study is complete, you need to return the diary and the Bravo[TM] receiver to the Medical Procedure Unit, so that the data can be downloaded and interpreted by a gastroenterologist.
+After the study is complete, you need to return the diary and the BravoTM receiver to the Medical Procedure Unit, so that the data can be downloaded and interpreted by a gastroenterologist.
 Detailed instructions will be provided to you by a nurse on the day of your appointment.

-Five to several days after placement, the Bravo[TM] capsule naturally falls off and is eliminated from the body with a bowel movement.
+Five to several days after placement, the BravoTM capsule naturally falls off and is eliminated from the body with a bowel movement.
 You will not need to retrieve it.

-Please note: You should not have this test if you have a nickel allergy or allergy to fake jewelry, a pacemaker, an implanted defibrillator, esophageal varices, strictures, or if you tend to bleed.
+Please note: You should not have this test if you have a nickel allergy, a pacemaker, an implanted defibrillator, esophageal varices, strictures, or if you tend to bleed.
 Also, do not have an MRI for 30 days following the procedure, or if you are not certain that you have passed the capsule in your stool.
 Undergoing an MRI while the capsule is still inside you can result in serious damage to your body.